corocoto/corocoto/README.md

 ## About me

 Front-end engineer with over 3.5 years of commercial experience.
-Have extensive experience in a process of full development cycle.
-Starting from collecting requirements, and asking counterquestions, and ending tests covering.
+Have extensive experience in a process of a full development cycle.
+Starting from collecting requirements, asking counterquestions, and ending tests covering.
-Also have experience with mentoring.
+Also, have experience with mentoring.

 ## Talks